-- To gain a better understanding of the natural processes of the river and its response to physical works. - To ensure the effective operation of existing flood mitigation works.
+- To manage meandering of the Waikanae River within a predetermined alignment. - To gain a better understanding of the natural processes of the river and its response to physical works. - To ensure the effective operation of existing flood mitigation works.

-- · To manage the Waikanae River within a preferred channel alignment. - To maintain existing flood mitigation works, including vegetation, to the standards necessary to allow them to perform as designed. - To set up systems that accurately monitor changes in the river, both as a result of natural events and physical works. - To periodically review information collected from monitoring and review and revise the Waikanae Floodplain Management Plan as appropriate.
+- To manage the Waikanae River within a preferred channel alignment. - To maintain existing flood mitigation works, including vegetation, to the standards necessary to allow them to perform as designed. - To set up systems that accurately monitor changes in the river, both as a result of natural events and physical works. - To periodically review information collected from monitoring and review and revise the Waikanae Floodplain Management Plan as appropriate.